guihao-liang/my-blog-notes/misc/20-04-11-aws-s3-retry.md

 AWS SDK will do retry for you under 3 conditions

 1. client network failures.
-Usually requests are not made to server.
+Usually, requests are not made to the server.

-2. deciding from Http response code when response body from server side is empty.
+2. deciding from Http response code when the response body from server side is empty.
 The logic is in [IsRetryableHttpResponseCode][1].
-It will retry on server (5xx), throttling (599, bandwidth limited), and some client (4xx) errors.
+It will retry on server (5xx), throttling (599, bandwidth-limited), and some client (4xx) errors.

-3. Http reponse contains body message.
-It will try to marshall (map) exception name to pre-defined bool result, where `true` means should retry.
+3. Http response body contains non-empty message.
+It will try to marshall (map) the exception name found in the message to bool results, where `true` means should retry.
 For instance, exception name `SlowDownException` (HTTP code 429) corresponds to `true`.
-Regarding to different services, it may use different client implementation for marshalling.
-For S3, it uses this [marshalling](https://github.com/aws/aws-sdk-cpp/blob/master/aws-cpp-sdk-s3/source/S3ErrorMarshaller.cpp), which uses S3 specific exception name to marchall and then fall back to base strategy offered by [CoreErrors](https://github.com/aws/aws-sdk-cpp/blob/master/aws-cpp-sdk-core/source/client/CoreErrors.cpp).
+Regarding different services, it may use different client implementation for marshaling.
+For S3, it uses this [marshaling](https://github.com/aws/aws-sdk-cpp/blob/master/aws-cpp-sdk-s3/source/S3ErrorMarshaller.cpp), which marshalls S3 specific exception name and then fall back to base strategy offered by [CoreErrors](https://github.com/aws/aws-sdk-cpp/blob/master/aws-cpp-sdk-core/source/client/CoreErrors.cpp).

 The [default retry strategy](https://github.com/aws/aws-sdk-cpp/blob/master/aws-cpp-sdk-core/source/client/DefaultRetryStrategy.cpp) use 3 for max retry time.
 But you can customize your own max retry time and [retry strategy](https://github.com/aws/aws-sdk-cpp/blob/master/aws-cpp-sdk-core/source/client/SpecifiedRetryableErrorsRetryStrategy.cpp) based on specific error messages.

-All in all, you can customize retry strategy by providing list of error names, or check `ShouldRetry` and descide from information provided by error instances.
+All in all, you can customize retry strategy by providing a list of [error names][2], or check `ShouldRetry` and decide from information provided by error instances.

 ```CPP
 do {